SusanthikaKumari/Task-Manager-App/README.md

 ## 🚀 Project Overview

-TaskMate is a simple yet powerful app that allows users to:
+Task Manager App is a simple yet powerful app that allows users to:
 - Create and update tasks
 - Mark tasks as completed
 - Set deadlines